Drive-Away Dolls: Plot

 At a bar in Philadelphia in 1999, a man named Santos sits in a booth while nervously clutching a briefcase.
 He exits in a hurry and is followed by the bartender, who murders and decapitates him in an alley.

-Elsewhere in Philadelphia, Jamie and Sukie are lovers whose relationship falls apart due to Jamie's infidelity.
+Elsewhere in Philadelphia, Jamie and Sukie are lovers whose relationship unravels over Jamie's infidelity with Carla.
 After Sukie kicks her out of their apartment, Jamie learns that her friend Marian is planning a trip to Tallahassee, Florida and decides to tag along.
-They head into a drive-away car service where someone can transport a car one-way for another client.
-Due to a misunderstanding, they are given a car that someone else has already booked for a trip to Tallahassee.
+They head to a drive-away car service where someone can transport a car one-way for another client.
+Due to a misunderstanding, they are given a car that was already booked for a trip to Tallahassee.

-Moments later, a trio of criminals consisting of Arliss, Flint, and Chief come to the shop to pick up the car headed to Tallahassee.
-They find that Jamie and Marian have taken it by accident, along with unspecified cargo that is part of their illegal dealings.
+Moments later, a trio of criminals consisting of Arliss, Flint, and Chief comes to the shop to pick up the car headed to Tallahassee.
+They find that Jamie and Marian have taken it by accident, along with unspecified cargo tied to their illegal dealings.

 While Marian wants to go straight to Tallahassee, Jamie constantly tries to convince Marian to loosen up by taking detours and trying to have casual sex at lesbian bars along the way.
-Marian prefers to read Henry James' The Europeans but slowly comes out of her shell due to Jamie's prodding.
+Marian prefers to read Henry James' The Europeans on the trip, but slowly comes out of her shell due to Jamie's prodding.

-When the pair finally enter Florida, their car gets a flat tire.
+When the pair finally enters Florida, their car gets a flat tire.
 They open the trunk and find the briefcase Santos was holding and a basket containing Santos' preserved head.

 Jamie and Marian are followed by Arliss and Flint, who are led on a wild goose chase by a soccer team who had invited Jamie and Marian to a party.
 When Jamie and Marian check into a hotel using Jamie's credit card, the mob is tipped off to their location.
 Jamie convinces Marian that she needs to have a positive sexual experience to enjoy life more, and they have sex where Marian climaxes.
 Arliss, Flint, and Chief arrive in Tallahassee.
-Jamie decides to use the contents of Santos' briefcase: a collection of dildos that were created from plaster casts of men's erect penises including one of Senator Gary Channel.
-Marian is shocked upon finding her with Channel's dildo, but Jamie insists that she just wants the sexual release that Marian had the night before.
+Jamie decides to use the contents of Santos' briefcase: a collection of dildos that were created from plaster casts of men's erect penises, including one of Senator Gary Channel.
+Marian is shocked upon finding her with Channel's dildo, but Jamie insists that she wants the sexual release that Marian had the night before.